-With these restrictions there was at least one potential target available for more than 15,000 transactions.
+With the restrictions mentioned above there is at least one potential target available for more than 15,000 transactions.
 This results in a minimum portfolio size of two, since the actual target is included in the portfolio as well.
 Figure 5 displays the distribution of hypothetical portfolio sizes over time and industries.
 The SIC codes of the twenty most active industries are shown in the left half of figure 5, together with their average portfolio sizes and the number of observations per industry, i.e. the number of deals where at least one hypothetical deal has been identified.
 The right side of figure 5 displays the distribution of the average portfolio over time.
-Not surprisingly, the years with highest M&A activity - in the late nineties and the first years in the new century - display the highest average portfolio sizes.